cashpw/hugo-tufte/README.md

   # When true, show a paginated list of posts on the home page.
   showPostsOnHome: false

+  # When true, show previous/next post links at bottom of posts.
+  showPreviousNextPost: false

   # Social media links in footer
   # Example: The github value below will include a link to
   # 'https://github.com/gohugoio' in the footer.